How to Build an eLearning Site in 5 Steps + Tips for Growth

 WordPress themes allow you to add a unique look to your LMS platform apart from the default theme.
 There are tons of themes that are based around LMS platforms, some are paid, some are free.
 But perhaps no other theme can integrate with Tutor Pro as well as their own Edumax can.

 You will be prompted to download a .zip file just like before.
-After that you can go to your WordPress admin panel and navigate to Themes -> Add New -> Upload Theme.
+Once that is done, you can go to your WordPress admin panel and navigate to Themes -> Add New -> Upload Theme.
 Then upload the .zip file you just downloaded, install and activate the theme.

 Now that we’ve pretty much set up everything we need to create our online courses, let’s get to actually making content.
 Tutor LMS Pro provides two different ways of creating courses.
 Each has its own features and each will appeal to two types of instructors.